 Just like standard cremation urns for ashes, keepsake urns are durable vessels created with a small internal compartment intended for holding a person’s cremated remains.
 Keepsake urns can be kept at home and displayed in a variety of ways, offering a beautiful means to memorialize a late loved one and keep them close to the heart and mind.

-Ceramic keepsake and urn for ashes by Pulvis (model "The Passage")
+Ceramic keepsake urn for ashes by Pulvis (model "Precious)

 The major difference between a traditional urn and a keepsake urn is size.
 Keepsake urns are much smaller than standard urns, and they are specifically designed to hold just a small portion of cremated remains.
 While a standard-sized urn holds 200 cubic inches, a keepsake urn typically holds less than 50 cubic inches.
 There are even miniature keepsake urns that have space for just a single cubic inch.

 Why Do People Choose Keepsake Urns ?